Every little bit of matcha powder is precious – & just a few tips go a long way when it comes to using matcha.

 Chances are you already know what matcha is — a finely powdered, strikingly bright green tea with a long list of remarkable health benefits — but you might still be wondering — exactly what do you do with matcha and how can you best use this green tea powder?
 Is there a wrong way to make or prepare matcha?

 From the first purchase to preparation to recycling your matcha tea tin, we've outlined as many do's and don'ts we could think of when it comes to adopting the daily ritual of drinking matcha.
 By the end of this article, you’ll know exactly what to avoid when making your matcha tea.
 But more importantly, besides those common mistakes, you’ll also acquire some valuable tips that every matcha tea customer should be aware of when shopping for and caring for their daily matcha routine.

 DO purchase high-quality matcha grown, cultivated, and processed in Japan.

-When choosing what matcha to purchase, we recommend looking for Japanese-grown matcha, which you can trust has been lab-tested for purity and produced by farmers who have refined their production technique over the past 800 years.
+When choosing what matcha to purchase, we recommend looking for bright green, sweet, and umami-smelling Japanese-grown matcha, which you can trust has been lab-tested for purity and produced by farmers who have refined their production technique over the past 800 years.

 DON'T buy lower-priced, generic matcha that could be unsafe.